The Surprising Way to Reduce Your Dementia Risk

 - Hearing loss causes an increase in social isolation and a decline in activities that provide cognitive enrichment, both of which have been linked to a higher dementia risk.

-- Persistent strain on the brain results when your brain can't get a clear sound from your ear.
-As the brain reallocates resources to help with hearing, this comes at the expense of thinking and memory abilities and puts the brain at greater risk of other pathologies.
+- When your brain can't get a clear sound from your ear, your brain becomes strained.
+As it reallocates resources to help with hearing, this comes at the expense of thinking and memory abilities and increases the brain's risk of other pathologies.
 This is called the cognitive load hypothesis.

 - Hearing loss itself can affect the function and structure of the brain, causing it to atrophy faster due to reduced auditory stimulation